-The results highlight a positive association between prioritizing healthy and quality food and motivation of undergraduate level students on junk foods and their satisfaction (p < 0.05).
-But the results show a negative association between guardians' influence and easy access to junk food and their motivation and satisfaction of undergraduate students on junk foods (p < 0.05).
+The results highlight a positive association between prioritizing healthy and quality food and motivation of undergraduate level students on junk foods (p < 0.05).
+But the results show a negative association between guardians' influence and easy access to junk food and their motivation (p < 0.05).
 The findings of this study supported the previous findings of Sogari et al. (2018), who highlighted that consumers were motivated to quality and healthy junk food when they were undergraduate level students.